Lieutenant General Best Barracks: History

 The air base was founded as a diversion airfield in 1954 with two parallel runways (06L/24R and 06R/24L) and never served as an active base for aircraft, seeing only incidental usage from the aerial photo reconnaissance unit from nearby Volkel Air Base, even though the base was expanded in 1973 for possible NATO use.
 In 1993 it was closed as an operational airfield and became the home base of the Royal Netherlands Air Force guided missile division (Groep Geleide Wapens, or GGW).
 One runway remained, though it is no longer actively used by the military.
-The base is used for glider flying, however.
+The base is used for glider flying.
 Military aerial exercises also take place in its airspace.

 In March 2012 it was decided as part of a reorganisation to transfer control of the base from the Royal Netherlands Air Force to the Royal Netherlands Army, resulting in a name change to Lieutenant General Best Barracks (Luitenant-generaal Bestkazerne).
-However, it is still commonly referred to as De Peel.
+It is still commonly referred to as De Peel.